 How Wegovy works

-Wegovy is an injectable treatment that contains the drug semaglutide, a GLP-1 receptor agonist.
-This type of drug mimics the action of a natural hormone in the body that regulates insulin production and blood sugar levels, helping to control appetite.
+Wegovy is an injectable medication that contains the active ingredient semaglutide.
+This medication mimics the action of a natural hormone in the body called GLP-1, that regulates insulin production and blood sugar levels, helping to control appetite.

-It also slows gastric emptying, or the rate at which the stomach empties after eating.
-This promotes feelings of fullness, helping people reduce portion sizes and their overall calorie intake.
+It also slows the rate at which food leaves the stomach after eating.
+This promotes feelings of fullness, helping people reduce portion sizes and their overall calorie intake, which can help you reach a calorie deficit.

 Clinical trials show that Wegovy can support weight loss when combined with lifestyle changes, like increased physical activity and a healthy diet.
 [1]

-What to include in a diet when taking Wegovy
+What to include in a Wegovy diet plan

 Eating a well-balanced diet is important to getting the most from Wegovy.
-Eat a variety of nutrient-dense foods to maintain a healthy relationship with food and eat enough calories to fuel the body.
+Focus on nutrient-dense foods that support a healthy relationship with eating, and while ensuring you get enough calories and essential nutrients to fuel your body.

 Fibre + complex carbohydrates